-Commissioner Hales agreed a grant writing position would be beneficial.
-Mr. LaMontagne clarified that TJCOG provides that service for local governments and it costs the County \$22,000 a year.
-They investigate what is available and they do all the applications.
-Vice Chair Gomez Flores asked if TJCOG goes beyond government being the applicant for the grants.
+Commissioner Hales agreed that a grant writing position would be beneficial.
+Mr. LaMontagne clarified that Triangle J Council of Governments provided that service for local governments and would cost the County twenty two thousand dollars a year.
+They investigated what was available and they did all the applications.
+Vice Chair Gomez Flores asked if Triangle J Council of Governments goes beyond government being the applicant for the grants.
 He mentioned opportunities in the west, especially around broadband.
-Mr. Thompson has asked TJCOG what happens when a community partner comes to the County asking for assistance because they do not have the capacity to go through the grant process.
-TJCOG has said if there is an opportunity for a joint partnership with the County and the community partner, TJCOG will help with that grant.
-They are also tangentially thinking about how they can help nonprofits.
-Nonprofits have difficulty with grant writing as they are focused on their mission.
+Mr. Thompson had asked Triangle J Council of Governments what happened when a community partner came to the County asking for assistance because the partner did not have the capacity to go through the grant process.
+Triangle J Council of Governments has said if there was an opportunity for a joint partnership with the County and the community partner, Triangle J Council of Governments would help with that grant.
+They were also tangentially thinking about how they could help nonprofits.
+Nonprofits had difficulty with grant writing as they were focused on their mission.
 Commissioner Hales suggested this could be part of a discussion on community development.

-Chair Howard said the administration of the grant is what is hard.
-When the grant funding ends it should not fall apart and there should be sustainability.
+Chair Howard said the administration of the grant was what was hard.
+When the grant funding ended it should not fall apart and there should be sustainability.
 Mr. LaMontagne explained the process.
-Staff comes to the Board of Commissioners when the County applies for a grant.
-The County would like more one time grants but some do have to come back year after year when programs and positions are involved.
-Mr. Thompson stated TJCOG does help with the grant administration through required tracking and measurable units.
+Staff came to the Board of Commissioners when the County applied for a grant.
+The County would like more one time grants but some did have to come back year after year when programs and positions are involved.
+Mr. Thompson stated Triangle J Council of Governments did help with the grant administration through required tracking and measurable units.
 He did not know if the County would be able to find one individual to shepherd the process for every grant from beginning to end.
-The grants are all so different.
-The County is currently evaluating whether or not it wants to join TJCOG's program and if there will be a significant return on investment.
+The grants were all so different.
+The County was currently evaluating whether or not it wanted to join Triangle J Council of Governments' program and if there would be a significant return on investment.

-Commissioner Dasher suggested that the land where the affordable housing is going by the college in Siler City would be a great place to do a Master Plan and put a community center.
-Mr. Thompson said Siler City is working on some things and asked Vice Chair Gomez Flores for clarification about if he was referencing the unincorporated west or Siler City.
+Commissioner Dasher suggested that the land where the affordable housing was going by the college in Siler City would be a great place to do a Master Plan and put a community center.
+Mr. Thompson said Siler City was working on some things and asked Vice Chair Gomez Flores for clarification about if he was referencing the unincorporated west or Siler City.
 Vice Chair Gomez Flores confirmed he meant all of the west.
 Commissioner Dasher suggested out of Town residents pay out of Town fees for Town recreation programming.

 Commissioner Hales said she disagreed.
-The County is not Pittsboro and it is larger.
-She said Pittsboro is never going to annex to Briar Chapel.
-Chair Howard said Chatham Partnership for Children has great programming at Briar Chapel Park and that is the only opportunity for socialization for some kids and parents.
-Commissioner Dasher predicts in ten years the County will not be running all the recreation programs.
-He thinks the towns should pick up some of the need.
-Vice Chair Gomez Flores said the current system is not equitable.
-Chair Howard shared that she has a fundamental belief in equity and the County can do it without diminishing the impact on certain communities.
-Commissioner Hales thinks the County will get there.
-Mr. LaMontagne said the County staff will look into how the County can collaborate with Siler City.
-If the County can collaborate and help with funding, then maybe the Town could speed up any plans it may have.
+The County was not Pittsboro, and it was larger.
+She said Pittsboro was never going to annex to Briar Chapel.
+Chair Howard said Chatham Partnership for Children had great programming at Briar Chapel Park and that was the only opportunity for socialization for some kids and parents.
+Commissioner Dasher predicted in ten years the County would not be running all the recreation programs.
+He thought the towns should pick up some of the needs.
+Vice Chair Gomez Flores said the current system was not equitable.
+Chair Howard shared that she had a fundamental belief in equity, and the County could do it without diminishing the impact on certain communities.
+Commissioner Hales thought the County would get there.
+Mr. LaMontagne said the County staff would look into how the County could collaborate with Siler City.
+If the County could collaborate and help with funding, then maybe the

+Town could speed up any plans it may have.